Cheukting/Cheukting.github.io/_posts/2023-07-09-oss-licenses.md

 If your modifications are in separate and independent files that do not contain the original code, you do not have to release it under the CDDL.
 Furthermore, you must include a copy of the CDDL with any source code that you distribute.
 For each modification that you make, you must identify yourself as the modifier by including a notice in your modified files.

-- category: semi-permissive

 #### GNU (Lesser) General Public Licenses

+- category: copyleft

 The GNU’s General Public License is a copyleft license.
 This means that any software based on any GPL component must be released as open source.
 It does have a strong community and is quite popular among open-source licenses.

-- category: copyleft

 ## Last thought